silx-kit/pyFAI/doc/source/geometry.rst

 * In imaging application, one can can replace the camera by the eye, the camera looks at the scene.
 In this convention, the origin is usually at the top of the image.
 * In diffraction application, the observer is situated at the sample position and looks at the detector, hence on the other side of the detector.

 Because we measure (signed) angles, the origin is ideally situated at the lower left of the image.
 PyFAI being a diffraction application, it uses the later description.
+Changing the point of view behind the detector changes the sign of the azimuthal angle.

 Default geometry in pyFAI
 -------------------------